hiktan44/thirdhandai-website/replit.md

 ## Overview

 This is a full-stack web application for Third Hand AI Agency, a company that provides custom AI solutions and automation services.
 The application is built as a modern single-page application with a React frontend and Express.js backend, showcasing the agency's services and allowing potential clients to contact them.
+The website features a bilingual interface (Turkish/English) with professional typography using Inter font for body text and Poppins font for headings.

 ## User Preferences